binxio/aws-cfn-update/README.md

 Commands:
 ```
   container-image           Updates the Docker image of ECS Container...
   latest-ami                Updates the AMI name of Custom::AMI resources...
+  cron-schedule-expression  Updates the schedule expression of an AWS::Events::Rules resources...
 ```

 # container-image - Updates the Docker image of ECS Container Definitions.